MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/spatialfilteroptions-object.md

 | travelMode              | string     | The type of directions to calculate.
 One of the following values:<br/><br/>&nbsp; • **Driving**<br/>&nbsp; • **Walking**<br/><br/>Default: **Driving**.  |

+> [!TIP]
-**Tip**: The Bing Maps Spatial Data Services does all distance calculations in kilometers.
+> The Bing Maps Spatial Data Services does all distance calculations in kilometers.
 You can use the Distance conversion functionality in the [Spatial Math module](../v8-web-control/spatial-math-module.md) if you prefer to work a different distance unit such as miles, meters, yards or feet.